 Basic instructions to make Kefir:

-- transfer 2 litres of fresh premium milk to a glass container with a lid
+- transfer 2 litres of fresh premium milk to a glass container with a lid (but plastic will work also)

 - preferably place a tea towel over the bottle to prevent light oxidation